Jasminex is engineered as a modular, province-based infrastructure platform designed for the production and export of Traceable Organic Jasmine Rice.

 4,000–5,000 tons per year

-The cluster footprint and infrastructure are designed to support expansion to 10 sub-modules without redesign.
+The cluster module footprint and infrastructure are designed to support expansion to 10 sub-modules without redesign.

 Upgrade logic includes: